What is the allergy test TVDx (Total Venom Diagnosis)

 TVDx is a protocol made exclusively at Startbio and costs 85€

-TVDx is done by simple blood sampling with a small amount of blood (125 ul of serum)
+TVDx is done via simple blood sampling with a small amount of blood (125 μl of serum)

-How many days do the results come out?
+How many days does it take for the results to come out?

 Find out which allergens are responsible for your seasonal allergy.